Tackley Local History Group

 They are now returning.
 Over the last ten years there has been an increase in sightings along the Cherwell, from Oxford city to north of Banbury, though as yet none at Tackley.
 But they are close by.
 Neil Wilson has seen them at the RSPB Otmoor reserve, through which the river Ray flows before joining the Cherwell at Islip.
 There has been evidence of otters at the Berks, Bucks & Oxon Wildlife Trust reserves further up the Ray.
 And John Cooper saw them about four years ago near Shipton-on-Cherwell.
 Have they reached Tackley?

 Otters have an acute sense of smell, hearing and eyesight; and they are shy creatures, so you are more likely to spot their spraint (poo/scat) or see their claw marks than an otter itself.
-They have large territories and can travel as much as 20 miles between river systems and food sources.
+They have large territories and can travel as far as 20 miles between river systems and food sources.
 They could also be moving along the valleys of the Dorn and Glyme.

 For more information on these elusive animals and what to look out for see The Wildlife Trusts and The Mammal Society.